-U.S. Credit Card Debt Statistics
+Average Credit Card Debt: Statistics & Insights

-Last updated: 2022
+Last updated: 2023

 Key Findings

-- The average credit card debt in 2021 is between $5,525 and $8,701 per household
+- The average credit card balance in 2022 is $5,805

-- Credit card debt is most prominent in the $59,000 to $95,000 income bracket at 55% and 57% respectively
+- Credit card debt is most predominant in the $59,000 to $95,000 income bracket at 55% and 57%, respectively

-- People with more education carry higher credit card balances with college graduates carrying the most at $7,900
+- People with more education carry higher credit card balances, with college graduates carrying the most at $7,900

 TOTAL OUTSTANDING CREDIT CARD DEBT